victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 ## Pratical Hoisting Implications

 The first implication of hoisting is that you can use a variable or function before actually declaring it, this comes from the fact that javascript engine will move our declarations to the top of our scope.
-This is why code like this one works.
+This is why code like this do not throw errors.

 {% highlight js %}